In their study, IPSOS, a data supplier in Toronto, found that a shocking 43 percent of dog owners have never brushed their dog’s chompers.

 Brushing your dog’s canines can be a fun activity that you introduce into their day.
 If this is something you’ve never tried before, then it’s not too late.

 Oral health is vital at every stage of your dog’s life.
-Rather than buying a dog toothpaste filled with unfamiliar contents, we give you some homemade dog toothpaste recipes with natural ingredients from your pantry.
+Rather than buying dog toothpaste filled with unfamiliar contents, we give you some homemade dog toothpaste recipes with natural ingredients from your pantry.

 How to Brush Your Dog’s Teeth